lily-silva/TOP-Landing-Page/README.md

 ## About

-This is a landing page for a fictional company.
+This is a landing page for a fictional company created as part of The Odin Project exercises.
 It includes a navigation bar, hero section, information section, quote section, call-to-action section, and footer.

 ## Technologies Used